jasmine-nguyen/nvimconf/README.md

-# Welcome to my neovim config
+# Simple Neovim for Salesforce, Golang and Typescript development

-A simple neovim config created by me for me.
 This config was aimed to be minimalistic ➰, yet still appealing ✨ and ⚡ fast.
 Current startup time is 26ms on my MacAir.

 # How to use
 Install neovim: